Pop Up Shelters

 Pop Up Shelters are re-purposed vacant buildings awaiting redevelopment, used to provide transitional accommodation.

-The creation of Pop up Shelters is not a long term solution.
-They’re an immediate response by the private sector to a country in crisis.
-We believe there are 1000’s of suitable unused empty buildings across Australia that can be repurposed for short term use as crisis or transitional shelter, without cost to the owner.
+The creation of Pop up Shelters are an immediate response by the private sector to a country in crisis.
+There are 1000’s of suitable unused empty buildings across Australia that can be repurposed for short-term use as crisis or transitional shelter, without cost to the owner.

 Conceived by our founder and property developer, Rob Pradolin after contemplating the many unused, vacant buildings within Melbourne, The Pop-Up Shelter concept was formed to a provide immediate short-term solution to homelessness whilst more long-term options can be explored and implemented.